-(a) If the employee elects to utilize the oral discussion step and the grievance is not resolved, the employee or the designated employee representative may submit it in writing to the Step 1 management representative within 14 days following the receipt of the oral step decision.
-If the employee elects not to utilize the oral discussion provision of this section he may file a written grievance at Step 1, provided such written grievance is filed within 14 days following the occurrence of the event giving rise to the grievance.
-In filing a grievance at Step 1, the employee or the designated employee representative shall submit to the Step 1 Management Representative a grievance form as contained in Appendix B, setting forth specifically the complete facts on which the grievance is based, the specific provision or provisions of the Agreement allegedly violated, and the relief requested.
-All written documents to be considered by the Step 1 Management Representative shall be submitted with the grievance form; however, if additional written documentation is obtained after the grievance is filed, such documentation may be presented at the Step 1 meeting.

-(b) The Step 1 Management Representative or designated representative shall meet to discuss the grievance and shall communicate a decision in writing to the employee and the employee's representative, if any, within 14 days following the date the grievance is received at Step 1.

-(c) Failure to communicate the decision within the specified time limit shall permit the employee, or the Union where appropriate, to proceed to the next step.
+- (a) If the grievant elects to utilize the oral discussion step and the grievance is not resolved, the grievant or the designated grievance representative may submit it in writing to the Step 1 management representative within 10 days following the receipt of the oral step decision.
+If the grievant elects not to utilize the oral discussion provision of this section he may file a written grievance at Step 1, provided such written grievance is filed An employee having a grievance may, within 15 days following the occurrence of the event giving rise to the grievance, submit a grievance at Step 1.
+In filing a grievance at Step 1, the grievant or the designated grievance representative shall submit to the Step 1 Management Representative a grievance form as contained in Appendix B, setting forth specifically the complete facts on which the grievance is based, the specific provision or provisions of the Agreement allegedly violated, and the relief requested.
+All written documents to be considered by the Step 1 Management Representative shall be submitted with the grievance form; however, if additional written documentation is obtained after the grievance is filed, such documentation may be presented at the Step 1 meeting. - (b) The Step 1 Management Representative or designated representative shall meet to discuss the grievance and shall communicate a decision in writing to the grievant and the grievant's representative, if any, within 15 days following the date the grievance is received at Step 1. - (c) Failure to communicate the decision within the specified time limit shall permit the grievant, or the PBA where appropriate, to proceed to the next step. - (d) The number of days indicated at this step shall be considered as the maximum, and every effort will be made to expedite the process.
+However, the time limits specified in any step of this procedure may be extended in writing in any specific instance as long as necessary provided there is agreement by both sides.